Calendar of Events

 Lewis Ginter Botanical Garden Workshops provide educators with the skills, knowledge, and experiences necessary to enhance curriculum through nature-based learning.
 While participating in activities throughout the Garden, educators learn effective outdoor teaching techniques and gain new ideas for hands-on connections to the Virginia Standards-of-Learning.
 Participants receive valuable classroom resources and a certificate for continuing education units (CEUs).

-Interdisciplinary Strategies for Teaching and Learning
+2015 Educators' ConferenceNatural Connections: Interdisciplinary Strategies for Teaching and Learning

-This two-day collaborative conference provides valuable professional development opportunities for Pre-K – 6th grade educators, administrators, and pre-service teachers.
-Join your colleagues for inspiring opportunities to make natural connections using an interdisciplinary teaching approaches.
+This three-day collaborative conference provides valuable professional development opportunities for Pre-K – 6th grade educators, administrators, and pre-service teachers.
+Join your colleagues for inspiring opportunities to make natural connections using interdisciplinary teaching approaches.
 Presenters model ways to blend science, social studies, language arts, and math standards for authentic learning experiences.

 Professional Development Workshops at Your School